Manawatu Rugby Union: History

 The period from 1976 to 1983 saw Manawatu as one of the leading New Zealand rugby provinces.
 In this period Manawatu consistently beat teams such as Otago, Auckland, Wellington and Canterbury.
 Manawatu held the Ranfurly Shield from 1976 to 1978 and this was followed by victory in the 1980 First Division Championship.
 Manawatu were also runner-up in 1976 and 1981.
 A large sign reading "Go!
 Go!
 Manawatu!" was lifted above Palmerston North Showgrounds Oval by crane.

-Manawatu beat Auckland 12–10 at Eden Park in 1976 to win the coveted Log 'o Wood, as the Ranfurly Shield is sometimes referred to, for the first time.
+Manawatu beat Auckland 12–10 at Eden Park in 1976 to win the Log 'o Wood, as the Ranfurly Shield is sometimes referred to, for the first time.
 Doug Rollerson's dropped goal secured the famous victory for Manawatu.
 This led to a homecoming parade through the city streets.

-With prop Kent Lambert sent-off, Manawatu were reduced to 14-men in their defense of the Ranfurly Shield against the Counties side in 1977.
+With prop Kent Lambert sent-off, Manawatu were reduced to 14-men in their defence of the Ranfurly Shield against the Counties side in 1977.
 However, Manawatu rallied to record a victory 15–10.
-A last minute try prevented the confident Counties side from taking the Shield back to Pukekohe for the first time.
+A last minute try prevented the Counties side from taking the Shield back to Pukekohe for the first time.

 There was some controversy in 1977 when the Auckland rugby union had a request for a shield challenge that season denied by Manawatu who argued that Auckland had had 'too much influence in shield rugby for too long'.

 In the final Ranfurly Shield challenge of the 1978 season Manawatu were leading North Auckland (now named Northland) 10–9 with time up on the clock.
 However, the referee, Bill Adlam, from Wanganui, played 5–6 minutes of 'injury' time before awarding the visitors a penalty, due to an offside, close to the posts.
 A penalty kick was successful and the shield was won by North Auckland.
 The referee then required a police escort off Showgrounds Oval (as it was known) while Manawatu fans showed their disgust and disappointment.
 Adlam claimed after the match that the game clock at the venue had not allocated for a couple of "lengthy" injury breaks, and so he rightly let the game go on.
 This was also backed up by a photographer who accurately timed the game.